 Releasing vDisk locks

-Since multiple target devices and Provisioning Servers can gain access to a single vDisk image file, it is necessary to control access to prevent corruption of the image.
+Since multiple target devices and Citrix Provisioning servers can gain access to a single vDisk image file, it is necessary to control access to prevent corruption of the image.
 Should a user accidentally assign a private image to multiple target devices, and then try to boot those target devices, a corrupt image would result.
 Therefore, the image becomes locked appropriately for a given configuration.
-The locked vDisk icon appears with a small ‘lock’ on it.
+The locked vDisk icon appears with a small lock on it.